Danny!

-Daniel Keith Swain (born August 18, 1983), known mononymously as Danny!, is an American rapper, record producer, singer, and composer.
+Daniel Swain (born August 18, 1983), known mononymously as Danny!, is an American rapper, record producer, singer, and composer.

 Swain rose to prominence after his debut performance on Late Night with Jimmy Fallon, where he premiered his song "Evil".
-After joining Okayplayer Records, Danny! released his album Payback, cited by AllMusic as one of the best hip-hop releases of the year.
+After joining Okayplayer Records, Swain released his album Payback, cited by AllMusic as one of the best hip-hop releases of the year.
 In 2013, Ebony magazine listed Swain among other rising artists in its "Leaders of the New School" piece, calling Swain one of a handful of "innovators".

 Swain has composed background music that has since been placed in numerous motion pictures and television programs, most notably FOX's animated series Bob's Burgers for which Swain was awarded an Emmy plaque for his contributions to an episode that won in the Outstanding Animated Program category at the 69th Primetime Emmy Awards in 2017.
+In the year preceding this milestone, Swain also began working as a voiceover artist—debuting as the narrator of Hey Rookie, Welcome To The NFLs fifteenth season—and appeared in a digital short for Sesame Street featuring a "Wheels On The Bus" remix produced and performed by Swain.

 Early life

 Swain, the only son of military parents, was born in Killeen, Texas and moved to Columbia, South Carolina, as a teenager.
 He attended Richland Northeast High School and began pursuing music as a hobby during his second year.
 Swain started penning his own lyrics and recorded songs as a showcase for his production.